MattyO/questions/readme.md

 Q5 - Spiral printing
 ----
+Print a two dimensional array in a clockwise spiral to its center

+1 2 3
+4 5 6
+7 8 9

+prints to 1 2 3 6 9 8 7 4 5

 Turned into a decent OO based solution.

 The enumerate functions returns a generator for performance and consistency with the standard enumerate stdlib function.
 Use with care as it is prone to the constraints of all other python generators.